ErrorCode313/Brawl-Clipper/README.md

 ### Step 3: Run Brawl Clipper

+### Dual PC setup (Recommended)
 #### On Secondary/Gaming PC:
 1. Run the secondaryPC application
+2. Have Brawlhalla running with `-writestats` launch option
 2. Enter your OBS WebSocket server details when prompted (OBS Tools > WebSocket Server Settings > Show Connect Info)

 #### On Streaming PC:
 1. Run the streamingPC application
 2. Enter your OBS WebSocket server details when prompted (OBS Tools > WebSocket Server Settings > Show Connect Info)
+3. Add the provided URL as a Browser Source in OBS:
+   - Add a Browser Source to your scene
+   - Enter the URL provided in the terminal (http://[LOCAL-IP]:3122)
+   - Set appropriate width/height for your scene

+### Single PC setup:
+1. Run Brawlhalla with `-writestats` launch option
+2. Start both the streamingPC application and the secondaryPC application
 3. Add the provided URL as a Browser Source in OBS:
    - Add a Browser Source to your scene
    - Enter the URL provided in the terminal (http://[LOCAL-IP]:3122)